Healthcare research and forensic analytics

 CertaGrid Health is a healthcare research and forensic analytics firm focused on the structural reality of consolidation in American healthcare delivery.

-The firm operates across three pillars: a weekly analytical publication examining the architecture of healthcare consolidation arrangements; a two-volume series presenting the firm's structural and operational verification methodology in instrument form; and analytical services for healthcare attorneys, institutional investors, health systems, and journalism that require document-level structural analysis where public disclosure does not reach.
+The firm operates across three pillars: a weekly analytical publication examining the architecture of healthcare consolidation arrangements; a research series presenting the firm's structural and operational verification methodology in instrument form; and analytical services for healthcare attorneys, institutional investors, health systems, and journalism that require document-level structural analysis where public disclosure does not reach.

 The firm's analytical posture is forensic rather than evaluative.
 The methodology characterizes what consolidation arrangements operationally do, distinguishing representational language from operational reality, and surfaces the structural questions that document-level review must address.